mishkinf/babel-plugin-transform-flow-to-gen/README.md

 ## Getting Started

-This library transforms your type aliases into testcheck.js generators to make testing easier.
+`babel-plugin-transform-flow-to-gen` transforms your type aliases into functions that create testcheck.js generators.

+## Usage

 ```js
 import testcheck from 'testcheck';